4 Ways Blogging Can Help You Sell

 Krista Moon 0 Comments

-Here are 4 examples of how blogging can help you sell:
+Here are four examples of how blogging can help you sell:

 Disclosure: This only works if you have a strong content strategy.
-Create articles that your prospects will find informative and valuable to their decision making.
+Create articles your prospects will find informative and valuable to their decision-making.

 1. Nurturing

 By regularly publishing blog articles and sharing them via social media and email marketing, you're consistently getting your name in front of your contacts and target audience.
-You stay top of mind so that when a need arises, you're the first person they think of.
+You stay top-of-mind so that you're the first person they think of when a need arises.

 2. Building Trust and Credibility

 Having a variety of blogs that support the sales process and clear and concise website copy gives prospects a sense that you have the knowledge and expertise required to help them.
-Blogging gives you the opportunity to become a trusted thought leader and differentiate from the competition.
+Blogging allows you to become a trusted thought leader and differentiate from the competition.

 3. Guiding the Sales Process

-A sellers job is to educate.
-A library of blog articles gives them the tools they need to address the questions, concerns, and objections prospects have as they progress through the buyer's journey.
+A seller's job is to educate.
+A library of blog articles gives them the tools to address prospects' questions, concerns, and objections as they progress through the buyer's journey.

 4. Maintaining the Relationship

 Blogging can help you continue to educate and inform your customers about industry trends and how to get more value from your solution.
-It keeps them engaged with your company during the duration of your relationship.
+It will also keep them engaged with your company during the duration of your relationship.

 Conclusion

-Jill Konrath talks about that in If You Think Sales is a Numbers Game - You're Wrong.
-She specifically states that top sellers are pursuing fewer prospects and spending more time thinking critically about what they can do to guide them through the sales cycle.
+Jill Konrath discusses slowing down to speed up in If You Think Sales is a Numbers Game - You're Wrong.
+She says that top sellers are pursuing fewer prospects and spending more time thinking critically about what they can do to guide them through the sales cycle.
 I couldn't agree more.
-Ask yourself: how can you use articles to help you more quickly engage your current prospects and close the opportunities you already have?
+Ask yourself: how can you use articles to help you more quickly engage your new prospects and close the opportunities you already have?

 Comments